M3wP/Monopoly/C64/readme.md

   the game to not update correctly and hang at launch.
 It only happens once in a hundred times when loading on VICE (and perhaps a real C64) but on the Mega65, it happens all the time unless the machine is warm booted prior to loading the game.
-I have attempted to fix it but I haven't succeeded.
 I will now endeavour to debug if and when it occurs in my testing.
-From what I have been able to see, it seems that the IRQ has not been acknowledged correctly when this occurs?
+From what I have been able to see, it seems that some IRQ is not being acknowledged correctly when this occurs.
+I have attempted another fix but I am unsure if I have succeeded.
+* Load times on a real machine will seem extraordinarily long compared with other games due to the fact that I'm currently not using any compression.
+I will attempt to fix this before release.
 * SFX often get lost and "music" breaks up because of the limited number of channels (two) available to play sounds on.
 The third voice is used for random number generation.
 Even though it is a more